New Studies

 5. DSM Charter and/or Monitoring Plan

-For industry sponsored/cooperative group/other institution studies, you must provide any DSM Charters and/or monitoring plans that outline safety and data oversight for PRC review (if applicable), particularly if this is not already clearly outlined in the protocol.
+For industry sponsored, cooperative group and other institution studies, you must provide any DSM Charters and/or monitoring plans that outline safety and data oversight (if applicable) for PRC review, particularly if this is not already clearly outlined in the protocol.
+If a DSM Charter is referenced in the protocol, it must be included in the submission.
+If data and safety monitoring information is not provided in the protocol or a separate charter, an email from the sponsor with the following information must be provided: